ipc-sim/ipc-toolkit/docs/source/tutorial/simulation.rst

 Nonlinear Bases and Curved Meshes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While IPC cannot directly handle nonlinear finite element bases and/or curved meshes, :cite:t:`Ferguson2023HighOrderIPC` show that displacements and forces can be transfered between a finite element mesh and a collision proxy through the use of a linear map.
+While IPC cannot directly handle nonlinear finite element bases and/or curved meshes, :cite:t:`Ferguson2023HighOrderIPC` show that displacements and forces can be transferred between a finite element mesh and a collision proxy through the use of a linear map.
 Given this linear map as a matrix, we can use the ``CollisionMesh`` class to map between the full and surface DOF.

 .. md-tab-set::